trilemma-dev/Required/Sources/Required/Required.docc/Required.md

 The first requirement is typically `and`ed together with `anchor apple generic`.
 The net effect of this requirement is to evaluate whether the certificate chain was signed by Apple and is for a Mac App Store app.

-The latter two requirements are typically `and`ed together along with `anchor apple generic`.
+The two and third requirements are commonly `and`ed together along with `anchor apple generic`.
 Collectively these three requirements evaluate whether the certificate chain was signed by Apple and is for a Developer ID app.

+The last requirement is normally `and`ed together to a `certificate leaf[subject.CN]` constraint as well as `anchor apple generic`.
+Together these three constraints are regularly used for code that's signed for development, not release.

 ## Implementation Notes
 Here's how the source code for this project is structured: